x-saim/x-saim/README.md

 I'm on a journey to expand my skills and knowledge in software development.
 Some of my current learning goals include:

-- Exploring advanced JavaScript concepts and modern ES6+ features.
+- Proficiency in TypeScript and Python.
-- Building full-stack web applications with JavaScript and React.
+- Building full-stack web applications with JavaScript and Angular.
-- Gaining proficiency in data structures and algorithms.
+- Gaining proficiency in data structures and algorithms by leete coding and studying computer science.
-- Contributing to meaningful open-source projects.

 ## 🔭 My Projects